RUTUKAPATE/todo-app/README.md

 4. Push to the branch (`git push origin feature-branch`).
 5. Open a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-If you have any questions or suggestions, feel free to contact me at [your-email@example.com](mailto:your-email@example.com).
+If you have any questions or suggestions, feel free to contact me at [rutuja16kapte@gmail.com](mailto:rutuja16kapate@gmail.com).